pusher/pusher-websocket-swift/README.md

 - `failedToSubscribeToChannel` - use this if you want to be informed of a failed subscription attempt, which you could use, for example, to then attempt another subscription or make a call to a service you use to track errors
 - `debugLog` - use this if you want to log Pusher-related events, e.g. the underlying websocket receiving a message
 - `receivedError` - use this if you want to be informed of errors received from Pusher Channels e.g. `Application is over connection quota`.
 You can find some of the possible errors listed [here](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol#error-codes).
+- `failedToDecryptEvent` - only used with private encrypted channels - use this if you want to be notified if any messages fail to decrypt.

 Setting up a delegate looks like this: